kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day09-Non-Latin-Lang-Arabic/README.md

 ### Retrospective

-XXC.23 Day 9: Non-Latin Language
+XXC.23 Day 9: Non-Latin-based Language (Arabic)

 _This post is an entry documenting my journey working through the Advent of Code 2023 challenges using my Xtreme Xmas Code mod_